Difference operators via GKLO-type homomorphisms: shuffle approach and application to quantum Q-systems: Generalization to the quantum toroidal

 Consider an $\BN^{[n]}$-graded $\BC$-vector space $\BS^{[n]}\ =\underset{\underline{k}=(k_i)_{i\in [n]}\in \BN^{[n]}} \bigoplus\BS^{[n]}_{\underline{k}}$, with the graded components

 where $S_{\unl{k}}:=\prod_{i\in [n]} S(k_i)$.
 We also fix rational functions $\{\zeta_{ij}(z)\}_{i,j\in [n]}$ via:

-The bilinear \emph{shuffle product} $\star$ on $\BS^{[n]}$ is defined completely analogously to~\eqref{shuffle product}, thus making $\BS^{[n]}$ into an associative unital $\BC$-algebra.
+The bilinear \emph{shuffle product} $\star$ on $\BS^{[n]}$ is defined completely analogously to~\eqref{shuffle product}, thus endowing $\BS^{[n]}$ with a structure of an associative unital $\BC$-algebra.
 As before, we are interested in an $\BN^{[n]}$-graded subspace of $\BS^{[n]}$ defined by the following \emph{wheel conditions}:

 Let $S^{[n]}\subset \BS^{[n]}$ denote the subspace of all such elements $F$, which is easily seen to be $\star$-closed.
 The resulting \emph{shuffle algebra} $\left(S^{[n]},\star\right)$ is related to $\ddot{U}_{q,d}(\ssl_n)$ via the following result of~\cite{n2}: